Nail & Toenail Fungus Treatment in Miami

-Here at the Greater Miami Skin & Laser Center we provide with the ultimate diagnosis and treatments for patients with nail diseases and fungal infections.
+Here at the Greater Miami Skin & Laser Center, we provide the ultimate diagnosis and treatments for patients with nail diseases and fungal infections.
 Dr. Zaias is a leading authority who is recognized worldwide for his expertise in nail conditions.

-Nail plate separation from the nail bed: This is always a result of trauma to the finger nail or toenail.
+- Nail Plate Separation from the Nail Bed: This is always a result of trauma to the fingernail or toenail.
 It is not an indication of fungus.
 The nail separation creates a space that is habited by bacteria.
-The most common type of bacteria is the water borne pseudomonas which paints the nail green.
+The most common type of bacteria is waterborne pseudomonas which paints the nail green.

-• Nail curves into skin: When the corner of a nail curves downward into the skin, it causes an ingrown nail.
+- Nail Curves into Skin: When the corner of nail curves down into the skin, it causes an ingrown nail.
 Ingrown nails are most common on the big toe.
 An ingrown nail may be caused by not cutting the nail straight across, tight shoes, injury, and even a genetic predisposition may also cause ingrown nails.
 An ingrown toenail can be painful and may sometimes cause inflammation.

-• Reddish line: A fine red to reddish-brown vertical line that looks like a splinter under your nail is called a Splinter Hemorrhage and it often means that you injured a blood vessel beneath your nail.
+- Reddish Line: A fine red to a reddish-brown vertical line that looks like a splinter under your nail is called a Splinter Hemorrhage and it often means that you injured a blood vessel beneath your nail.
 Some medicines and medical conditions also cause this, so be sure to see your dermatologist if one of your nails has a reddish line.

-Miami Skin and Laser Center’s own Dr. Nardo Zaias has decisively concluded that up to 73% of patients are misdiagnosed with fungal infections when, in reality, that was not the cause of their symptoms.
-Their conditions greatly improved or were “cured” by simply correcting the asymentric walking gait and the associated trauma of close-toed shoes.
+Greater Miami Skin & Laser Center’s own Dr. Nardo Zaias has decisively concluded that up to 73% of patients are misdiagnosed with fungal infections when, in reality, that was not the cause of their symptoms.
+Their conditions greatly improved or were “cured” by simply correcting the asymmetric walking gait and the associated trauma of close-toed shoes.

-Common prescribed treatments such as lasers, medications, creams and ointments will not work to cure the conditions of a considerable number of patients since they are not suffering from a fungal infection at all.
-Fortunately uneven gait is easily correctable by our dermatologists with orthotics tailored to each patients needs can provide relief in as little as a few weeks.
+Commonly prescribed treatments such as lasers, medications, creams, and ointments will not work to cure the conditions of a considerable number of patients since they are not suffering from a fungal infection at all.
+Fortunately, uneven gait is easily correctable by our dermatologists with orthotics tailored to each patient’s needs can provide relief in as little as a few weeks.

 The common fungus disease of skin is hereditary.
 You inherit the susceptibility to acquire it, and it is not a catchy disease.